IBM/ubiquity-k8s/ibm-block-storage-via-scbe.md

 #### 5. Configuring Ubiquity FlexVolume for SCBE

 The ubiquity-k8s-flex.conf must be created in the /etc/ubiquity directory.
-Configure the plugin by editing the file, as illustrated below.
+Configure the Ubiquity FlexVolume by editing the file, as illustrated below.

 Just make sure backends set to "scbe".